levende/lampa-plugins/docs/profiles.md

 ## Features
 - **Independent Profile Management**: Add and manage profiles in the Lampa app without relying on the CUB service.
 - **Flexible Profile Configuration**: Customize profiles with various settings to fit your needs.
+- **Broadcasting**: Broadcasting functions using a self-hosted lampac server
 - **Soft Refresh**: Switch profiles without restarting the app, ensuring a smooth experience.
 - **Integration with Other Plugins**: Extend functionality by integrating with third-party plugins.